akisaarinen/ccf/documentation.md

 developed since the introduction of Jupiter, the relative simplicity of this algorithm still makes it a powerful tool even today.

-### Limitations in CCF
+### Limitations in the Jupiter algorithm and CCF

 CCF is suitable for synchronizing tree-like documents between multiple clients using one central server.
 There are algorithms that work in a pure peer-to-peer setting, but CCF won't.
+This restriction simplifies both the problem of synchronization both from a theoretical and practical viewpoints.
+It's a tradeoff that we wanted to make in order to reduce the complexity in CCF and programs that use it.

 ### How it works?